SigNoz/signoz.io/src/pages/case-study/blipbillboards.md

 ---
 import { LiteYoutubeEmbed } from "react-lite-yt-embed";

-# How BlipBillBoards uses SigNoz to improve their issue resolution time by 14x
+# How Blip uses SigNoz to improve their issue resolution time by 14x

 <div class="avatar">
   <a